 Good luck, this is the most likely money-making scenario of any betting system you create or follow.

-The OLBG website and forum has been active since the early 2000's.
+The OLBG website has been active since the early 2000's.

 In that time, the thousands of members that have come through the door and still actively contribute to the site have added a wealth of experience, expertise and information on betting systems.